-Change is inevitable in all things, and when it comes to home construction projects, it’s simply part of the process.
-Whether it’s a homeowner’s request, a contractor suggestion, or an unforeseen hurdle following a home inspection, change orders are an essential piece of the home project process.
+Change is inevitable especially when it comes to home construction projects.
+Whether it’s a homeowner’s request, a contractor's suggestion or an unforeseen hurdle following a home inspection, change orders can be an unavoidable part of the home renovation process.

-But as expected as they are for contractors, navigating change orders can still be a challenge when it comes to managing budgets, timelines, and homeowner expectations.
-To make the most of these unavoidable shifts and effectively manage change orders, contractors should follow these best practices.
+As a home improvement professional, you likely expect change orders.
+However, navigating them can still be a challenge when it comes to managing budgets, timelines and homeowner expectations.
+To make the most of these shifts and effectively manage change orders, below are best practices for contractors to consider.

 Provide clear guidance on processes

 Develop standard templates for all change orders, so that when the need for one does arise, documenting them is as easy as filling in the blanks on predetermined forms.
-While no two change orders may be exactly alike, ensuring the process for you and homeowners is as consistent as possible helps to save time, set expectations, and create a frictionless experience for everyone involved.
+While no two change orders may be exactly alike, ensuring the process for you and homeowners is as consistent as possible helps to save time, sets expectations and creates a frictionless experience for everyone involved.

 Find the best solution for everyone

 If an unexpected change affects the cost of a project, you’ll want to ensure your clients are able to budget for changes (and make certain you get paid).
 That means a flexible financing solution is a must.
-Ally Lending's customized financing helps homeowners cover increasing construction costs, while service providers have the flexibility to modify the loan amount (up to the max approved amount), before it's funded, with the customer's approval.
+Ally Lending's customized financing helps homeowners cover increasing construction costs by allowing service providers to have the flexibility to modify the loan amount (up to the max approved amount) before it's funded, with the customer's approval.

 If home improvement television networks have taught us nothing else, it’s that the one critical skill all homeowners need is knowing when to call in the professionals.
 Whether it’s a (not so) quick fix or a full-blown renovation, without the right skillset, what starts as a DIY project can quickly become a contractor rescue mission.